This easy keto cauliflower soup is a great low carb and gluten-free lunch that’s ready in just 30 minutes and enough to feed a whole family.

 Heavy cream - You really need heavy cream here, not half and half (half and half can curdle during simmering).
 However, if you want to avoid dairy or make this soup vegan, use full-fat coconut milk instead.

 Seasoning - Apart from salt and pepper (that you want to adjust to your taste), we'll need chili flakes and curry powder.
-Add 1 to 2 tsp chili flakes, depending on how much spiciness you want in your cauliflower keto soup.
+Add 1 to 2 teaspoon chili flakes, depending on how much spiciness you want in your cauliflower keto soup.

 Lemon juice - Same as the salt and sugar, acid is balancing out the flavors and adding a touch of freshness and brightness.
 Just a little bit of lemon juice will make your soup even more delicious.